-Vitamin K is a nutrient that makes proteins to thicken the blood -- and can negate warfarin's blood-thinning effects.
+Vitamin K is a nutrient that makes the clotting factors responsible for thickening the blood — and can negate warfarin's blood-thinning effects.
 Knowing which fruits contain vitamin K can help you eat consistent amounts in your diet and allow warfarin to work effectively.

 Fruits to Limit

 A 1-cup serving of prunes, or dried plums, is the highest source of Vitamin K among fruits with a total of 103.5 micrograms, or 129 percent of the recommended daily value.
-Kiwifruit is the second highest at 72.5 micrograms per 1-cup serving.
-Other fruits that are moderately high in vitamin K include cooked plantains and rhubarb, avocados, blueberries and blackberries.
+Plaintains are the second highest at 77.8 micrograms per 1-cup serving, followed by kiwifruit at 72.5 for 1 cup.

 Fruits to Consume